 Where can I get first aid at the park?

 First Aid is available at the Visitor Information Centre in the Village.

 If you are unable to get to the VIC, please call 9209 6000 and a First Aider will come to you.

 Whiteman Park covers exactly 3,935 hectares or 9,725 acres.

-Over half of this is dedicated conservation reserve, and includes 500 hectare of Bush Forever sites.
+Over half of this is dedicated conservation reserve, and includes 500 hectares of Bush Forever sites.
 The recreation areas cover 150 hectares.